TRansPose: Large-Scale Multispectral Dataset for Transparent Object: Related Works

 \section{Related Works}

 In recent years, datasets for transparent object recognition have proliferated. \tabref{tab:comparison} summarizes recent datasets for transparent object recognition.
 As mainstream, most researchers were focused on the RGB-based datasets \citep{chen-2018-cvpr, mei-2020-cvpr, liu-2020-cvpr, xie-2020-eccv, sajjan-2020-icra, proencca-2020-arxiv, lin-2021-cvpr, liu-2021-iccv, jiang-2022-elsevier, bashkirova-2022-cvpr, fang-2022-ral, chen-2022-eccv, xu-2022-corl, jiang-2022-ral, dai-2022-eccv, chen-2022-eccv}.
 These datasets have necessitated background clutters using additional artifacts to overcome the attribute of the transparent objects heavily dependent on the background.
 Notably, ClearPose \citep{chen-2022-eccv} made significant strides by providing a comprehensive collection of 62 transparent objects, including those commonly encountered daily and used in controlled environments.
 This dataset not only offers precise pose annotations but also includes instance segmentation.
 What sets ClearPose apart is its inclusion of diverse objects, encompassing variations in size, shape, and category.
-However, these RGB-based datasets do not adequately address the challenges posed by transparent objects.
+However, these RGB-based datasets do not adequately address the challenges arising from the unpredictable surface characteristics of transparent objects and their susceptibility to disruptions caused by the background.

 Some studies have also incorporated alternative sensor modalities to tackle challenges provoked by light reflection and refraction in transparent objects.
 Notably, light-field cameras capable of capturing both the intensity and direction of light have proven valuable in capturing the position and shape of transparent objects \citep{xu-2015-iccv, zhou-2020-ral}.
 Similarly, polarized cameras have emerged as a suitable choice for overcoming issues related to light reflection and glare while simultaneously enhancing contrast \citep{kalra-2020-cvpr, mei-2022-cvpr, wang-2022-cvpr}.
-However, the nature of visible light, such as reflections and refractions within transparent objects and susceptibility to background interference, invoke challenges when applying datasets to transparent object perception tasks, resulting in noise-contaminated and incomplete outcomes.
+However, the nature of all visible light, such as reflections and refractions within transparent objects and susceptibility to background interference, invoke challenges when applying datasets to transparent object perception tasks, resulting in noise-contaminated and incomplete outcomes.

 To address these limitations, \citet{huo-2023-tip} proposed RGB-T dataset which exploits RGB and \ac{TIR} camera pair.
 Utilizing the inherent characteristic of \ac{TIR} cameras with their zero transmittance for transparent objects, this dataset is harnessed to detect transparent entities, but only for window glasses.